Produce

 • Mold growth (fuzzy white, green, or black spots)

-• Off-odor (sour or fermented smell)
+• Off-odor (sour, fermented, or unpleasant smell)

 • Leaking juices

-• Significant discoloration or shriveling
+• Significant discoloration beyond normal ripening

 Room Temperature Safety

-The 'Danger Zone' for bacterial growth is between 40°F (4.4°C) and 140°F (60°C).
+The 'Danger Zone' for bacterial growth is between 40°F (4°C) and 140°F (60°C).

 Expert Tips